Conservation • Propagation • Welfare • Ethics

-Reptile Mountain, LLC is my "small-batch" reptile business.
-My goal is to produce premium captive bred Australian Blue Tongue Skinks (Tiliqua scincoides ssp.) and other uncommon reptiles for future generations of enthusiasts to enjoy using evidence based, welfare oriented, progressive practices.
+Currently, this project is what we call a "small-batch" breeding business.
+Our goal is to produce premium captive bred under represented reptiles including Australian Blue Tongue Skinks (Tiliqua scincoides ssp.) for future generations of enthusiasts to enjoy using evidence based, welfare oriented, progressive practices.

 "Small-batch is intentionally limited and specifically artisanal.
 In reptile care that means time and energy is driven by nature's example."

 The methods by which a breeder provides captive management matters not only for the breeding stock and offspring produced, but also for the ethical outlook for private keeping as a whole.
-Therefore, I've intentionally chosen to direct my business toward optimal care.
-I believe that my past, present, and future customers recognize this choice.
+Therefore, we've intentionally chosen to direct business toward optimal care.
+We believe that our past, present, and future customers recognize this choice.

-Here are a few examples of my amazingly awesome recent and repeat customers of Reptile Mountain™: Wildlife Biologists, AZA Zoo Directors, Veterinarians, Professional Herpetologists, Fellow Breeders, and many amazing Welfare Oriented Private Enthusiasts from every walk of life.
+Here are a few examples of our amazingly awesome recent and repeat customers of Reptile Mountain™: AZA Zoos, Wildlife Biologists, Zoo Directors, Veterinarians, Professional Herpetologists, Fellow Breeders, Reptile Educators and many amazing Welfare Oriented Private Enthusiasts from every walk of life.

-When I say QUALITY, I mean it!
-The care and energy put into my breeding group is top of the line.
-My animals are managed with:
+When we say PREMIUM, we mean it!
+The care and energy put into our breeding group is top of the line.
+Our animals are managed with:

 Linear T5 HO UVA/UVB light